pulp-platform/pulp-sdk-release/README.md

     sudo udevadm control --reload-rules && sudo udevadm trigger

 After this, open a new terminal and source the SDK as explained above.

+### Examples and tutorials
+You can find PULP examples and tutorials in https://github.com:pulp-platform/pulp-rt-examples .